Chase-42/reducer-todo/README.md

-# ToDo Application
+# To Do Application
-A todo application for adding, selecting and deleting different tasks.
+A to do application for adding, selecting and deleting different tasks.

 ## Hosted Application
 https://react-reducer-todo.netlify.app/